novanxyz/receipt_generator/README.md

 # GOLANG Receipt Printer

-High performance pdf receipt to Google GCS API.
+High performance pdf receipt generator to Google GCS API.
 Used to generate millions/billios of receipt in month end closing, after order are posted.
 ( amounts are consolidated, number of order are piled up).